Types of 35mm Cameras Guide

 Many automatic also have an override feature that permits you to switch to manual operation.
 This gives you the freedom to deviate from the meter reading to achieve a special effect or to compensate for an unusual lighting situation.

-Buying a Camera
+Buying a 35mm Film Camera Tips & Tricks

 When you buy a camera, here are some things to keep in mind: